Brice-Financial-Projects/Geo-Crude-Alpha/README.md

 # 🛢️ Geo-Crude-Alpha

-**Forecasting crude oil prices using geopolitical sentiment, weather data, and time series analysis.**
+**Forecasting crude oil prices using geopolitical sentiment, weather data, and time series modeling.**

-Geo-Crude-Alpha is a collaborative quant research project focused on modeling oil price movements using a multi-factor framework.
-We integrate **NLP-driven sentiment analysis**, **weather-based signals**, and **time series forecasting techniques** to explore predictive relationships in global energy markets.
+Geo-Crude-Alpha is a collaborative **quantitative research** project focused on building a multi-factor oil price prediction engine.
+We integrate **natural language processing (NLP)**, **weather-based feature signals**, and **time series forecasting techniques** to explore predictive relationships in global energy markets.

 ---

 ## 📌 Project Goals

-- Extract sentiment from news headlines, social media, and other text data related to **geopolitical and economic events**
+- Extract sentiment from news headlines, social media, and global news sources related to **geopolitical and economic events**
-- Integrate weather data as a factor influencing oil supply/demand dynamics
+- Integrate **weather data** as a factor influencing oil supply/demand dynamics
-- Apply and compare classical and machine learning time series models (ARIMA, LSTM, Prophet)
+- Apply and compare **classical and deep learning time series models** (ARIMA, LSTM, Prophet)
-- Visualize the impact of external features (sentiment & weather) on oil price trends
+- Visualize the impact of external features on crude oil pricing trends
-- Deliver an interpretable and modular forecasting pipeline
+- Deliver a modular and interpretable forecasting pipeline

 ---

 ## 🔍 Use Case

-With growing geopolitical instability and climate-driven energy concerns, traditional oil price models fall short.
-Geo-Crude-Alpha aims to capture **real-time signals** from global events and environmental shifts to provide **smarter, more adaptable forecasting** tools.
+With increasing geopolitical risk and climate-related volatility, traditional oil pricing models fall short.
+Geo-Crude-Alpha aims to capture **real-time, real-world signals** from both structured and unstructured data to build a **smarter, adaptive forecasting framework** for energy markets.

 ---